 Old Fashioned Businesses

-When it comes to some professions, what's old is definitely new again.
-Industries like cobbling and lumberjacking, one-time American staples, were pushed to near extinction through the years, victims of an evolving nation and a changing economic landscape.
+Industries like cobbling and lumberjacking, once staples of the American economy, were pushed to near extinction through the years, victims of an evolving nation and a changing economic landscape.
 Many, though, have figured how to reinvent themselves, and are now back again and thriving.
 Some things just never go out of style, like these 11 types of businesses.

 Grocery delivery has existed in the United States since the 1800s.
 Originally, families would send a list of items, first by letter and later by phone, to their local general store.
 A clerk at the store would then collect the requested items and deliver them straight to the customer.
 However, as supermarkets became more popular with shoppers, the role of the grocery delivery boy diminished.
 In recent years, though, the delivery service has seen a resurgence with the creation of companies that specialize in bringing groceries directly to the shopper's home in the name of sheer convenience.
 Peapod has led the rebirth, delivering more than 22 million orders across 24 U.S. markets.
 This service allows shoppers to select their groceries and delivery time and date via the Internet.
 The success of Peapod has spawned a number of similar companies, including Netgrocer and We Go Shop.